na-na-hi/renget/archive/lmg-resources.md

 ***
 ##->Quick Rundown on Large Language Models:<-
 !!!Danger
      **This first section is still a working draft.
-Will finish this section soon.
 Will work this section slowly and "git better" with another page as a draft until it's finished.
 Having a big incomplete section isn't good to look at imo.**
 ###I. Work in Progress

 ***